stockbrot/squad-topography/README.md

 ## Getting contour labels for fictional maps using QGIS

-First you need to create a .wld file with the same name, for the heightmap used in qgis.
+First, you need to create a .wld file with the same name as the heightmap used in QGIS.

-So for this I had `Yehorivka-heightmap.png` and `Yehorivka-heightmap.wld` with content:
+For example, if you have Yehorivka-heightmap.png, you should create a Yehorivka-heightmap.wld file with the following content:

 ```
 1
 0